allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 ```

 And that's it!
 Though simple, we trained and ran a full-fledged NLP model using AllenNLP in this
 chapter.
-In the next chapter we'll touch upon some more AllenNLP features.
+In the next chapter we'll give some pointers to more advanced AllenNLP features, and things
+you might want to try next.

 </exercise>